pfgithub/blockeditor/packages/loadimage/README.md

 # TODO

 - support all image formats wuffs supports
+- support extracting all frames from gif, rather than just the first
 - export a seperate module "loadimage_zig_only" and an artifact "loadimage_obj" for manually linking the object if wanted

 # building